-Guide dog puppies are placed with carefully screened fosterfamilies, known as “puppy raisers,” when they are 8 weeks old.
+Guide dog puppies are placed with carefully screened foster families, known as “puppy raisers,” when they are 8 weeks old.
 Puppy raisers teach basic obedience, proper house manners, and help them to become calm and confident in all situations.
 The dogs return to GDA at 14 to 18 months of age for formal training.
 We currently have 150 active puppy raisers.

 We Are Here For You

 GDA supports our puppy raising volunteers throughout the entire process.
-From cohesive “families” of fellow puppy raisers to a structured puppy-training program, ongoing behavioral support, and a fully staffed on-site veterinary facility, the entire GDA team is rooting for each puppy’s success.
+From cohesive groups of fellow puppy raisers to a structured puppy-training program, ongoing behavioral support, and a fully staffed on-site veterinary facility, the entire GDA team is rooting for each puppy’s success.

-To ensure proper socialization, guide dog puppies cannot be left home alone for long periods on a regular basis.
+To ensure proper socialization, puppies-in-training cannot be left home alone for long periods on a regular basis.
 Puppy raisers who work outside of the home must have permission from their employers to bring the dogs to work, or a second, committed family member who will work with the puppy during the day.
 As our trained guide dogs go on to live in all sorts of environments, we welcome puppy raisers from all lifestyles: families, single people, homeowners, apartment dwellers, homes with well-mannered resident pets, etc.

 At this time, our puppy-raising program is limited to Southern California, with active puppy raiser groups in the San Fernando Valley (Sylmar Group), Ventura, West Los Angeles, South Bay, Orange County, San Gabriel Valley and San Diego.
 Click here for regional meeting locations and contact info.

-Raising a guide dog puppy is a significant commitment, and the decision to participate should not be taken lightly.
+Raising a guide dog/service dog puppy is a significant commitment, and the decision to participate should not be taken lightly.
 It’s also one of the most rewarding things you’ll ever do!
 Warning: Puppy raising is addictive!
 The majority of our puppy raisers choose to raise again once sending their first puppy “off to college” for formal training.Puppy Raiser Application

 Harnessing the Power of Independence

-Read Lorri’s first-hand account of how getting a guide dog changed her life
+Read Lorri’s first-hand account of how getting a guide dog changed her life.

 The Basic Requirements for Puppies Include: